reworkd/bananalyzer/README.md

 enum in [examples.json](https://github.com/reworkd/bananalyzer/blob/main/bananalyzer/data/schemas.py).

 - **fetch**: The agent must retrieve specific JSON information from the page.
 This is the most common test type.
-- **links**: The agent must scrape all detail page links from a page.
-The agent must click a specific element on the page.
+- **links**: The agent must scrape all detail page links from a page
+- **links_fetch**: The agent must scrape all detail page links from a page and additionally extract JSON information for each link

 # Getting Started